Welcome

 Details about upcoming swim meets can be found on our club website's calendar once dates are confirmed.
 Participation in swim meets is not mandatory, but we highly recommend at least attending the CV Breakers meet, typically held in late May.
 Competing in at least one regular season meet is necessary for eligibility to participate in Regionals in August.
 Swim meets offer a fantastic opportunity for kids to make new friends and develop lasting bonds.
 If a full weekend commitment is challenging, attending just one day is an option.

 Event selection for your child is a collaborative process involving you, your child, and the coaching leadership team.
 Swim meets usually involve fees, which vary per event.
 Late registrations can be made as deck entries at a higher fee, except for regional and provincial meets where no deck entries are accepted.
 Our club treasurer tracks all meet fees and will provide you with a spreadsheet detailing payments required throughout the season.
-Payment instructions will be given to club members.
+Payment instructions will be given to club members swimming in our summer session.

 Parent volunteers are crucial for the event's success.
 While some positions require no prior experience, others may need specific training.
 Please find a general list of volunteer positions below.
 For more information on becoming an official, please visit About BCSSA Officials.